Search

 SuccinctGateway 0x6c7a…d776

-Users can interact with this contract to request proofs on-chain, emitting a RequestCall event for off-chain provers to consume.
+Users could interact with this contract to request proofs onchain, emitting a RequestCall event for off-chain provers to consume.
+Now deprecated, SP1 is used instead.

 The system consists of the following smart contracts on Arbitrum One: